newatoms/beta/_private/pitches/stby.md

 * Create new audience
 * Improve perception of the organisation

-## Pitch 4: What does your spouse do actually and what makes them good at their job you think?
+## Pitch 4: What does your partner do actually and what makes them good at their job you think?

 ### Goal